wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

+= 0.4.1 =
+* version 0.4 was released on WordPress.org prematurely

 = 0.4 =
 * Compatible with plugin [Lightbox Plus](http://wordpress.org/extend/plugins/lightbox-plus/)
 * Integration with Colorbox!
 Use link=lightbox and add a compatible plugin